sawmurai/phpls-rs/docs/backend.md

 # Backend

-The backend is the interface between the language service client (running in the editor of the developer) and the actual meat of phpls-rs.
+The backend is the interface between the language server client (running in the editor of the developer) and the actual meat of phpls-rs.
 It implements the Backend interface of tower-lsp.

 ![Components of the backend](img/structurizr-backend-components.svg)